Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038: Discussion

 The average optical polarisation reported in this work is similar to levels previously measured for this source \citep{baglio16,hakala18}.
 Since the polarisation level is $<$1\%, it could have multiple origins.
 Given the lack of modulation of the Stokes parameters with the orbital period, it is unlikely that the source of the polarisation is scattering of radiation in any region of the system (such as the surface of the accretion disc), in contrast to previous suggestions \citep{baglio16}.
 We identify two possible main emission mechanisms for the polarised emission, both of which are non-thermal: optically thin synchrotron emission from the compact jet, or synchrotron emission at the shock between the pulsar wind and the accretion inflow, which also gives rise to the observed optical pulsations (as also suggested by \citealt{hakala18}).
 The jet flux density in the $r$-band is $\sim$0.02\,mJy, corresponding to a fractional contribution to the total flux in the same band of $\sim$2.4\% and $\sim$2\% in the high and low modes, respectively.
 In the high mode, where the polarisation level measured in the $R$-band is 0.65$\pm$0.43\%, this translates into a polarisation level of the jet emission of $\sim$26\% (or $\sim$37\% if the average polarisation level of 0.92\% is considered instead).
 In the low mode, the jet emission is instead intrinsically polarised at a level of $\sim$17\%.
 Following \cite{Shahbaz2019book} and references therein, we estimate a level of ordering of the magnetic field lines of $\sim$30\% (considering the case of an optically thin synchrotron emission with a spectral slope of $\sim$-0.78, as obtained from our fit and averaging across modes; see Table\,\ref{Tab:fit_res}).
-This indeed indicates a highly ordered magnetic field and suggests that tMSPs might have a more ordered magnetic field at the base of the jet than other NS and BH X-ray binaries (XRBs) \citep{russell08,baglio14,russell16,baglio20}.
-Based on our picture, this could be ascribed to the presence of a continuous, steady flow of plasma near the pulsar, which may help to maintain a more ordered magnetic field structure at the base of the jet.
+This indeed indicates a highly ordered magnetic field and suggests that tMSPs might have a more ordered magnetic field at the base of the jet than other NS and black hole XRBs \citep{russell08,baglio14,russell16,baglio20}.
+Based on our picture, this could be ascribed to the presence of a continuous, steady flow of plasma near the pulsar, which may help maintain a more ordered magnetic field structure at the base of the jet.
+Assuming that the observed optical polarisation is due to this emission component and that the same population of accelerated electrons in the jet produces optically thin synchrotron radiation at all frequencies above the break frequency, we can predict a polarisation level in the X-ray band -- in the 2--8\,keV energy range of the Imaging X-ray Polarimetry Explorer (IXPE; \citealt{Weisskopf2016,soffitta21}) due to the jet of $\approx$17\% in the low mode, where the jet contributes to $\sim$100\% of the flux according to our SED modelling.